 Stress causes you to shop

 Retail therapy is called retail therapy for a reason.
 Many shopaholics turn to shop after a bad day or fight with a loved one for an instant pick me up.
-But as it relates to shopping addictions, retail therapy can spiral out of control.
+But as it relates to shopping addictions, retail therapy and shopping sprees can spiral out of control.

 Loved ones have questioned your spending habits